The 22 Best Road Trips From Denver

 ⚡ The EV Charging Desert

-I once made the epic mistake of renting a Tesla for a trip all the way down and back up the Rockies from Denver.
+I once made the mistake of renting a Tesla for a trip all the way down and back up the Rockies from Denver.
 Don't do it.

 The moment you head south off the I-70 towards Gunnison National Park, Center, and on to New Mexico, finding a charger is a struggle.